 A “likely letter” is a letter from the college admissions office stating that you are likely to be admitted as long as nothing changes before the official admissions deadline.
 They are not formal offers of admissions–just notices that students are very “likely” to be admitted.
 Students receive likely letters a month or two before the regular admissions decision deadline.

 Likely letters are common for athletic recruits to the Ivy League.
 Since Ivy League schools don’t award athletic scholarships, they use likely letters as a means to indicate to the athlete that they will be accepted at the school.
-According to Tier One Athletics, “it varies from between sports and schools, but 2/3 to 3/4 of the varsity athletes in the Ivy League are Likely Letter recruits. ”
+The Ivy Manual allows Likely Letters to be sent out after October 1st and they must come from the admissions office (pg 146).

 It’s not just Ivy League schools that send out likely letters.
 The University of Virginia also sends out likely letters.
 Other schools that send out versions of the likely letter are Smith, Clark, and Grinnell.
 You can see some of the schools that have offered likely letters to students on places like the ApplyingToCollege subreddit.